Database Model Usage (Laravel Style)

 Table Name

-You can specify a custom table for the model by defining the table property on the model:
+You can specify a custom data table by defining the table property on the model:

 class User extends Model